477447/magic-ABB-Card-VISA-Credit-Card/README.md

     withdrew ]
                                           [ 2500.00 USD from my accounts We need to find a way to return this amount my account!

+    withdrew ]

+                                          [ 2500.00 USD from my accounts We need to find a way to return this amount my account! ]